Lost in LA. Found in Japan

 Since forever, I have been curious about Japan, so when Bita and Yuichi invited me to a celebration of life at the Pureland Temple, I jumped at the chance.
 The program lasted for three days.

-Imagine, 10,000 tatami mats filled with people sitting on the floor listening to lectures, watching presentations and eating from bento boxes.
+Imagine, 10,000 tatami mats, people sitting on the floor for two days, listening to lectures, watching presentations and eating from bento boxes.

 This was the real deal and a wonderful respite from an unexplainable Trump world.
 Japan was a unique experience, that began with accepting the mindset of a collective culture where people actually care about each other.